-In case of emergency dismissal, children must have an alternate place to go should a parent not be at home.
-Parents are asked to discuss with their child(ren) an alternative plan and make appropriate arrangements for use of the plan.
+In case of emergency dismissal, announcements will be sent to all parents through School Messenger.
+In this event, if parents are unable to pick their student(s) up, alternative arrangements should be made.
 All students must have emergency contact info other than a parent on file in the school office and TeacherEase.